ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 ### MS-ASCAL

 The two scenarios are designed to verify the server-side, testable requirements in the MS-ASCAL test suite.
-The following table lists the scenarios designed in this test suite.
+The following table lists the scenarios in this test suite.

 | Scenario | Description |
 | :--- | :--- |